kkorolyov/SimpleTools/simple-structs/README.md

 [![Download][latest-img]][latest]

-# SimpleGraphs
+# SimpleStructs
-A Java library of graph structures and algorithms.
+A Java library of various data structures and algorithms.

 ## Graph
 A `Graph` is a generically-typed collection of nodes connected to other nodes by outbound and inbound edges.